Stability of Q-Learning Through Design and Optimism: Introduction

 The recent paper \cite{limkimlee22} considers Q-learning with linear function approximation and oblivious training.
 With sufficiently large regularization they obtain a unique equilibrium for the algorithm that approximates the solution to the projected Bellman equation.
 It is likely that their results can be improved using optimistic training as in the present work.

+Also recent is the work of \cite{checlamag22}, which is cast in a similar setting: Q-learning with linear function approximation and oblivious training.
+It is argued that the use of a target network combined with a carefully constructed projection of parameters improves performance, and their error bounds are consistent with their claims.
+While the paper is a significant step forward, they leave open the question of existence of a solution to the projected Bellman equation.
+With vanishing step-size, if convergence is established with or without a target network, the limit must be a solution to the projected Bellman equation (see \cite[Proposition 5.10]{CSRL} for proof in the case of deterministic optimal control---the arguments in the stochastic setting are identical).

-The lack of theory motivated Baird gradient descent approach \cite{bai95} and GQ learning \cite{maeszebhasut10}, in which the root finding problem is replaced with the minimization of a loss function---see \Cref{s:Baird} for details.
+The lack of theory motivated Baird's gradient descent approach \cite{bai95} (and his counterexample discussed in \Cref{s:BairdNumerics}), as well as GQ learning \cite{maeszebhasut10}, in which the root finding problem is replaced with the minimization of a loss function.
+See \cite{avrbordolpat21} for recent theory.

 Zap stochastic approximation was introduced to ensure convergence, and also provide acceleration \cite{devmey17a,devmey17b}.
 While originally proposed for Q-learning with linear function approximation, it was later shown to be convergent even with nonlinear function approximation \cite{chedevbusmey20b}, and the general technique applies to any application in which stochastic approximation is used.
 A version of the Zap-Zero algorithm was introduced in \cite{CSRL}, whose form is motivated in part by the time-scale SA algorithm introduced in \cite{maeszebhasut10}.